-The Marine Corps offers many benefits for Marines and their families.
+The Marine Corps offers many health benefits for Marines and their families.
 While serving in the Marine Corps, every Marine and his or her immediate family will receive a number of health benefits including free comprehensive medical insurance and competitively priced dental insurance.
 You can learn more about the benefits of becoming a Marine by talking to a Marine Recruiter.

 The Marine Corps provides a full benefits package, including salary, medical, housing, vacation, and other standard benefits.
 In addition, every Marine acquires invaluable leadership skills and also receives the honor of being called a United States Marine.
 A Marine Recruiter can explain the benefits of the Marine Corps in further detail.

-Only a Marine knows what it’s really like to be a Marine.
+The recruiter is the best resource for joining he Marine Corps because only a Marine knows what it’s really like to be a Marine.
 The recruiter has been through the journey you are considering, from the beginning of the decision process all the way through recruit training and beyond.
 It is the recruiter's job to help you decide if the Marine Corps is a good fit for you.

 This page is a great resource for both you and your family as you talk about enlisting in the Marine Corps.
 It will provide a list of topics you can discuss with your family.
 A recruiter can also help you find the best way to discuss the decision with your family.

-Marine Corps Officers are assigned to many Military Occupational Specialties (MOSs), which fall under three main categories: Ground, Air, and Law.
+Marine Corps Officers are assigned to many Military Occupational Specialties (MOSs) which fall under three main categories: Ground, Air, and Law.

 Ground: the majority of Marines operate in ground specialties, in roles ranging from infantry to combat service support.